Assamese Language Movement

-The Assamese Language Movement (/ɔxɔmia bʱaxa andʊlɔn/) refers to a series of political activities demanding the recognition of the Assamese Language as the only sole official language and medium of instruction in the educational institutions of Assam, India.
+The Assamese Language Movement (/ɔxɔmia bʱaxa andʊlɔn/) refers to a series of political activities demanding the recognition of the Assamese language as the only sole official language and medium of instruction in the educational institutions of Assam, India.

 The struggle for the use of Assamese for official purposes, in courts and as a medium of instruction in educational institutions began in the nineteenth century, when the region was under the British rule.
 The use of Bengali in Assam as the language of the courts was resented by the Assamese people and also by American Baptist Missionaries such as Nathan Brown.

 Following the agitations for linguistic states in various part of India and the States Reorganization Act (1956), the Assam Sahitya Sabha demanded the use of Assamese as the official language in Assam.
 This was followed by political movements supporting it and also opposing it.
 The Assam Official Language Act was passed in 1960, recognizing Assamese as an official language in Assam, while also having provisions for the safeguard of linguistic minorities.

 Background

 The Colonial Era

-Assam, which was ruled by the Ahom dynasty, Kachari kingdom and Koch dynasty for centuries came into the hands of the British East India Company in 1826 following the Treaty of Yandabo.
+Assam, which was ruled by the Ahom dynasty, Kachari kingdom, Koch dynasty and Chutia dynasty for centuries came into the hands of the British East India Company in 1826 following the Treaty of Yandabo.
 Assam was placed under the administration of Bengal Presidency.
-In April 1836, Bengali was declared the language of the courts in Assam, replacing Assamese in the Brahmaputra valley.
+In April 1836, Bengali was declared the language of the courts in Assam, replacing Assamese in the Brahmaputra Valley.
 Bengali was also used as the medium of instruction in the educational institutions of Assam.
 Within decades, the Assamese began to resent the state of affairs.

 The imposition of Bengali as the language of the court and educational institutions exasperated the Assamese intelligentsia and common society of Assam.
 As a result of this language imposition, the progress of education in Assam remained slow and deficient.
 Many Bengalis were brought in and employed in the schools of Assam.
 There was no encouragement for the writing of school text books in Assamese, and Assamese literature suffered.
 This was thought to be one of the core factors behind the community conflicts that emerged between the Assamese and Bengali communities in the following decades.
 Initially the imposition did not meet with any kind of protest.
 Rather, the Assamese elite used the language in their writings, and even in conversation, and the language policy of the government went unquestioned for almost a decade.
 The recruitment of Bengalis to government services increased abruptly, leading to greater unemployment among the Assamese.
 The increased number of Bengali "Amlas" in the districts of Assam was thought to be posing a challenge to the distinct identities of the People of Assam, because these immigrants had their own culture, language, and traditions, and their existence in the land was perceived as having an effect on Assam's language, culture, economy, and political status.